2018 Kids' Choice Awards Winners: The Complete List

 Grant Gustin (Barry Allen/The Flash, The Flash)

-Jace Norman (Henry Hart, Henry Danger)
+WINNER: Jace Norman (Henry Hart, Henry Danger)

 Jack Griffo (Max Thunderman, The Thundermans)